Ph.D. University of East Anglia, 2007

 B.Sc.
 Université de Montréal, 2000

-Dr. Chicoine studies the ancient complex societies that developed in the Central Andes.
-He focuses on the design and use of architectural spaces, modes of social interactions, foodways, funerary practices, visual arts, paleoenvironment, and religious symbolism.
-He is currently directing a long-term excavation project in Nepeña, an important valley of the Department of Ancash on the north-central coast of Peru.
+Dr. Chicoine studies the ancient complex societies that developed in the Central Andes of South America.
+He focuses on the design and use of architectural spaces, early urban settings, foodways, funerary practices, visual arts, and material culture, and directs excavations in Nepeña, an important coastal valley in the north-central Peru.

 - Chicoine, D., H. Ikehara, K. Shibata & M. Helmer.
 2017 Territoriality, Monumentality, and Religion in Formative Nepeña, Coastal Ancash.
 In Rituals of the Past: Prehispanic and Colonial Case Studies in Andean Archaeology, edited by S. Rosenfeld and S. Bautista, pp. 123-149.
 University Press of Colorado, Boulder.

 - Chicoine, D. 2016 Ritual Strangulation in the Southern Moche World: Mortuary Ligatures as Tools of Liturgical Violation.
 In Ritual Violence in the Ancient Andes: Reconstructing Sacrifice on the North Coast of Peru, edited by Haagen D. Klaus & J. Marla Toyne, pp. 97-119.
 University of Texas Press, Austin.